HGH Injections - Frequently Asked Questions

 I asked around and found a reliable source and did some research and bought testosterone cypionate and I've been injecting 50 mg twice per week (100 mg per week).
-I feel a lot better since I started this 6 weeks ago.
+I feel a lot better since I started this six weeks ago.

 I found a reliable source of HGH and I'm about to start injecting 1 IU daily.

-I read in a lot of places "don't inject HGH in the same place twice running".
+My question is: I read in a lot of places "don't inject HGH in the same place twice running".
 I'm not 100% sure what that means.
 I prefer to stick in my quadriceps.
 Can I alternate left and right and move the site up and down or what?
 Please enlighten me.